With the 3M True Definition intraoral scanner we can take highly accurate, digital impressions of your teeth...

-Barley Mow is one of the few practices in the country to be using this cutting edge digital technology to make our crowns, veneers and bridges.
+Barley Mow is still unusual to be using this cutting edge digital technology to make our crowns, veneers and bridges and provide orthodontic treatment.

 The new model we recently purchased allows us to:

-* scan all your teeth to create 3D models for orthodontics purposes.
+* scan all your teeth to create 3D models for orthodontic, crown and bridge purposes.

 * scan your teeth and construct very accurate dentures.